Radiation Oncology at Celilo Cancer Center

 cancer treatment to control malignant cells.
 To spare normal tissues,

 shaped radiation beams are aimed from several angles to intersect at the

 tumor, providing a much larger dose there than in the surrounding, healthy tissue.

-Celilo Cancer Center employs the most advanced radiation therapy technology
+Celilo Cancer Center employs a radiation therapy technology called intensity

-available, intensity modulated radiation therapy (IMRT).
-Our Elekta Synergy
+modulated radiation therapy (IMRT).
+Our Elekta Synergy linear accelerator

-linear accelerator combines CT scanning with IMRT to help Celilo’s
+combines CT scanning with IMRT to help Celilo’s radiation specialists

-radiation specialists even more precisely and effectively deliver the
+even more precisely and effectively deliver the advanced IMRT technology.

 The Synergy linear accelerator’s CT technology provides “3-D

 image-guided” (IGRT) capabilities that enable higher doses of radiation